Despite what you may have heard, preparing for and having a colonoscopy may be annoying and uncomfortable, but it isn’t painful.

 But that being said, it’s important to remember that there are still risks, even if they’re rare.
 Read on to learn more about possible colonoscopy risks, as well as what to look for after surgery, and when to speak with your doctor.

 A colonoscopy is a screening test used to detect and prevent colon and colorectal cancers.
-Colonoscopies are also tools that can help determine the cause of gastrointestinal conditions, such as: chronic diarrhea or constipation and rectal or abdominal bleeding.
+They can also help determine the cause of gastrointestinal conditions, such as chronic diarrhea or constipation, and rectal or abdominal bleeding.

 Choosing the outpatient facility where you have the procedure may impact your risk.
 One study showed a marked difference in complications, and quality of care, among facilities.

 Intestinal perforations are tiny tears in the rectum wall or colon.
 They can be made accidentally during the procedure by an instrument.
 These punctures are slightly more likely to occur if a polyp is removed.

 Perforations can often be treated with watchful waiting, bed rest, and antibiotics.
 Large tears, however, are medical emergencies that require surgical repair.

 If a tissue sample is taken or a polyp removed, you may notice some bleeding from your rectum, or blood in your stool a day or two after the test.